-Hepatitis B The Hepatitis B vaccine is a series of 3 doses.
+- Hepatitis B The Hepatitis B vaccine is a series of 3 doses.
 Complete documentation includes the dates of the first, second, and third doses of the vaccine OR a lab report for a positive Hepatitis Titer.
-Students deemed as "non-converters" or "non-responders" immunization activity records must state for the Hep B requirement "non-converter" or "non-responder."
+Students deemed as "non-converters" or "non-responders" immunization activity records must state for the Hep B requirement "non-converter" or "non-responder." --------------- ---

 MMR (Measles, Mumps, and Rubella) The MMR (Measles, Mumps, and Rubella) vaccine has 2 doses.
 Complete documentation includes the dates of the first and second doses of the vaccine after 12 months of age OR a lab report for a positive antibody titer for each of the three components (Measles, Mumps, and Rubella).
 Varicella Zoster (Chicken Pox) The Varicella Zoster (Chicken Pox) vaccine has 2 doses.
 Complete documentation includes the date of the first and second doses of the vaccine OR a lab report for a positive Varicella titer.
 The State of Michigan immunization record often lists "Varicella" followed by "Immune."
 What is not clear is how you are immune.
 You need to submit a note on the letterhead from your physician's office that clearly states that you received the Varicella vaccine and on what date.
 If you are immune because you had positive titers, you need to submit a copy of the actual lab report for the titers.
 Tdap (Tetanus, Diphtheria, and Pertussis) Documentation of a valid Tdap (Tetanus, Diphtheria, and Pertussis) vaccine after age 11 is required.
 Tdap vaccines are valid for ten years.
 If a student's Tdap vaccine will expire in the upcoming year, the Td (Tetanus) booster should be administered and must be valid for the entire upcoming year.
 Td boosters are valid for ten years.
 The State of Michigan immunization record lists a series of five vaccines (DTP, DTaP, DT, Td, and Tdap) followed by a series of dates.
 What is not clear is which of the five vaccines you received.
 You must submit a note on letterhead from your physician's office that clearly states that you received the Tdap vaccine and on what date.
 Criminal Background Check The student must order a criminal background check through Complio/American DataBank.

 Handbook Certification The student must read the handbook, sign the form, and upload the form to their Complio/American DataBank account.
 Authorization to Disclose Information Statement The student must read and sign the form.
 Both pages must be uploaded to Complio/American DataBank.
-Flu Shot The Flu vaccine requirement is due between August 15th and November 29th for the 2021-2022 academic year.
+Flu Shot Gradient Structure COVID-19 Vaccine documentation The Flu vaccine requirement is due between August 14th and November 28th for the 2022-2023 academic year.
 Flu shots completed outside of these dates are not accepted.
 Flu vaccines will be available on campus, at Michigan Medicine, and the University Health Service.
 Students will receive an email with specifics as the event approaches.
 You may also choose to have your Flu vaccine at any healthcare provider's office.
 Documentation from the healthcare provider must include the following: a.
 Your full name and UMID number. b.
 The healthcare provider's name and signature. c.
 The date you received the Flu vaccine. d.
 The lot number of the vaccine you received.
+It is required that you upload the following information into your Complio account: Covid card including primary vaccine series and booster dose or Covid card including primary vaccine series if not eligible for booster, reupload covid card with booster information Please email umsn-undergradcompliance@med.umich.edu with any questions.